17 Epic Tourist Attractions to Add To Your First Aspen Adventure

 Cloud Nine Alpine Bistro

-Not only are the spectacular summit views of the Maroon Bells worth making a (mandatory) reservation for, but the location of Cloud Nine Alpine Bistro couldn’t be any more convenient.
+Not only do we think the spectacular summit views of the Maroon Bells are worth making a (mandatory) reservation for, but the location of Cloud Nine Alpine Bistro couldn’t be any more convenient.
 Glide into this modern European lodge in the Aspen Highlands, perched at the peak of the Cloud Nine Lift.

-Kick back and relax with some of the finest Alps-infused cuisine here between December and April, one of the best times of the year to visit Aspen.
+Kick back and relax with some of the finest Alps-infused cuisine here between December and April, one of our favorite times of the year to visit Aspen.
 Dip into warming fondue or raclette and finish it off with an apple strudel.

 Crater Lake Trail

 If it’s breathtaking views you’re looking for, then the Crater Lake Trail is one of the most popular things to do in Aspen, CO.
-The trail is only about 30 minutes away from town, and even the drive here is beautiful.
+The trail is only about 30 minutes away from town, and we even found the drive here quite beautiful.

 Crater Lake Trail